fatfisz/grunt-touch/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## License
 Copyright (c) 2013 Paul Spencer.
-Copyright (c) 2016 FatFisz.
+Copyright (c) 2016 Rafał Ruciński.
 Licensed under the MIT license.